 Hats were an essential fashion accessory.
 During this time, a famous costume designer Adrian Greenberg who was most known for his work on the Wizard of Oz started a fashion trend of a tipped hat worn by famous actress Greta Garbo in a movie.

 In 1939, the still famous movie Gone with the Wind came out and Scarlett O’Hara’s “barbecue dress” became insanely popular.
 This dress was copied numerous times.

 Here is a more formal version of the backyard “barbecue dress”

 Dresses or suits with big sleeves were popular.
-A bold hat was used to completed the look.
+A bold hat was used to complete the look.

-Dresses throughout the 1930s showcased a women’s curves in figure hugging dresses.
-Clothing designer Madeleine Vionnet made the bias cut dress en vogue.
-Unlike the previous decade, dresses were long again.Well there you have it!
+Dresses throughout the 1930s showcased a women’s curves in figure-hugging dresses.
+Clothing designer Madeleine Vionnet made the bias cut dress in vogue.
+Unlike the previous decade, dresses were long again.Well, there you have it!
 Hope you enjoyed this post as much as I had fun researching the fashion during this time. 🙂

 P.S.
 If you like what you read don’t forget to subscribe!
 You can follow me on my social media channels as well.
 I would love to have you. 🙂